Nazarii14/Laguerre-Framework-Python/README.md

 # Laguerre Framework Python
-During our programming practice classes in the university, in the fourth semester, we were assigned to write a framework for the laguerre function.
-Here you can see the implementation of this task.
+In our university's fourth semester programming practice, we were tasked with developing a Laguerre function framework.
+Here's its implementation.